 We are a value-priced retailer of urban fashion apparel and accessories for the entire family.
 Our merchandise offerings are designed to appeal to the preferences of fashion conscious consumers, particularly African-Americans.
-We operated 511 stores in both urban and rural markets in 29 states as of April 28, 2012.
+We operated 508 stores in both urban and rural markets in 29 states as of May 4, 2013.

 We measure performance using key operating statistics.
 One of the main performance measures we use is comparable store sales growth.
 We define a comparable store as a store that has been opened for an entire fiscal year.
 Therefore, a store will not be considered a comparable store until its 13th month of operation at the earliest or until its 24th month at the latest.
-As an example, stores opened in fiscal 2011 and fiscal 2012 are not considered comparable stores in fiscal 2012.
+As an example, stores opened in fiscal 2012 and fiscal 2013 are not considered comparable stores in fiscal 2013.
 Relocated and expanded stores are included in the comparable store sales results.
 We also use other operating statistics, most notably average sales per store, to measure our performance.
 As we typically occupy existing space in established shopping centers rather than sites built specifically for our stores, store square footage (and therefore sales per square foot) varies by store.
 We focus on overall store sales volume as the critical driver of profitability.
-The average sales per store has increased over the years, as we have increased comparable store sales and opened new stores that are generally larger than our historical store base.
-Average sales per store have increased from \$0.8 million in fiscal 2000 to \$1.3 million in fiscal 2011.

 In addition to sales, we measure gross profit as a percentage of sales and store operating expenses, with a particular focus on labor, as a percentage of sales.
 These results translate into store level contribution, which we use to evaluate overall performance of each individual store.
 Finally, we monitor corporate expenses against budgeted amounts.
 All of the statistics discussed above are critical components of earnings before interest, taxes, depreciation and amortization ("EBITDA") and Adjusted EBITDA (comprised of EBITDA plus non-cash asset impairment expense), which are considered our most important operating statistics.
 Although EBITDA and Adjusted EBITDA provide useful information on an operating cash flow basis, they are limited measures in that they exclude the impact of cash requirements for capital expenditures, income taxes and interest expense.
 Therefore, EBITDA and Adjusted EBITDA should be used as supplements to results of operations and cash flows as reported under U.S. GAAP and should not be used as a singular measure of operating performance or as a substitute for U.S. GAAP results.
-Provided below is a reconciliation of net income to EBITDA and to Adjusted EBITDA for the thirteen week periods ended April 28, 2012, and April 30, 2011:
+Provided below is a reconciliation of net income to EBITDA and to Adjusted EBITDA for the thirteen-week periods ended May 4, 2013 and April 28, 2012:

-April 2 Thirteen Weeks Ended April 28, 2012 April 30, 2011
+Thirteen Weeks Ended

+Ma y 4, 2013 Ap ril 28, 2012

-Net income \$ 10,104 \$ 12,093
+Net income \$ 6,164 \$ 10,104

 Plus:

-Interest expense 49 4
+Interest expense 47 49

-Income tax expense 5,761 6,370
+Income tax expense 3,650 5,761

-Depreciation and amortization 6,145 5,584
+Depreciation and amortization 5,595 6,145

 Less:

-Interest income (62) (54)
+Interest income (68) (62)

-EBITDA 21,997 23,997
+EBITDA 15,388 21,997

-Asset impairment -
+Asset impairment 27

-Adjusted EBITDA \$ 21,997 \$ 23,997
+Adjusted EBITDA \$ 15,415 \$ 21,997